 - UK Fraud Prevention Service – To check for identity theft.

-The system has been in place for years and dominated by the two largest players in the UK.
-This could be about to change.
+The system has been in place for years and dominated by the two most significant players in the UK.
+Could this be about to change?
 While scrolling through my Twitter feed, I noticed an advert for a company called ’FriendlyScore’ (@FriendlyScore and FriendlyScore.com).
 They bill themselves as a:

 “SaaS B2B solution that increases conversion and approval rates for consumer lenders through social media credit scoring.”